-Name of adult at centre of concern/allegation Role
+Name of adult at centre Role

+of concern/allegation

 Name of person Role

-completing form Noie
+completing form

 Date of Date

-record

-concern/allegation
+concern/allegation record

 made

 Name of child /children

 involved if applicable:

 Has concern/allegation

 arisen during the adult's

 time on school site or

 outside of school?

 Details of the concern/ alle gation

 Is the adult aware of the co oncern/allegation?

--

 Action taken by person(s) completing the form:

-When here the company (-11- ation been about dwith 0 DOL (1) and topohon/Chain of Covernment

 Who has the concern/allegation been shared with?
 DSL / Head teacher/Chair of Governors

+1

-To be completed by the Head teacher / Chair of Governors Does the information provided suggest that the adult has:behaved in a way that has harmed a child, or may have harmed a child; • possibly committed a criminal offence against or relating to a child; • behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children behaved or may have behaved in a way that indicates they may not be suitable to work with children. has the LADO been contacted?
+To be completed by the Head teacher/ Chair of Governors / CEO Does the information provided suggest that the adult has:behaved in a way that has harmed a child, or may have harmed a child; • possibly committed a criminal offence against or relating to a child; • behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children behaved or may have behaved in a way that indicates they may not be suitable to work with children. has the LADO/DOFA been contacted?
 Yes/No If yes has a local authority referral form been completed and submitted? has advice been taken from any other professionals?
-Yes / No • Include details of professionals spoken to Details of decisions and actions taken Include here details of strategy discussion allegations management meeting no involvement by LADO - low level concern to be dealt with internally disciplinary procedures • no further action as applicable Include here any safeguards which have been put in place in response to the report Include here details of • additional adult supervision implemented • risk assessment required • additional staff training required duties away from children suspension during investigation • If a child or children has been involved, have parents/carers been informed?
+Yes / No • Include details of professionals spoken to Details of decisions and actions taken Include here details of strategy discussion allegations management meeting no involvement by LADO/DOFA - low level concern to be dealt with internally disciplinary procedures • no further action as applicable Include here any safeguards which have been put in place in response to the report Include here details of • additional adult supervision implemented • risk assessment required additional staff training required duties away from children suspension during investigation • If a child or children has been involved, have parents/carers been informed?
 Yes / No If Yes, what action would they like to see?
-Outcome